 Taxable REIT Subsidiaries.
-A õtaxable REIT subsidiaryö is an entity that is taxable as a corporation in which we directly or indirectly own stock and that elects with us to be treated as a taxable REIT subsidiary.
+A □taxable REIT subsidiary □ is an entity that is taxable as a corporation in which we directly or indirectly own stock and that elects with us to be treated as a taxable REIT subsidiary.
 The separate existence of a taxable REIT subsidiary is not ignored for U.S. federal income tax purposes.
 Accordingly, a domestic taxable REIT subsidiary generally is subject to U.S. federal corporate income tax on its earnings, which may reduce the cash flow that we and our subsidiaries generate in the aggregate and may reduce our ability to make distributions to our stockholders.
-In addition, if a taxable REIT subsidiary corporation, that subsidiary will also be treated as a taxable REIT subsidiary.
+In addition, if a taxable REIT subsidiary owns, directly or indirectly, securities representing 35% or more of the vote or value of a subsidiary corporation, that subsidiary will also be treated as a taxable REIT subsidiary.
 However, an entity will not qualify as a taxable REIT subsidiary if it directly or indirectly operates or manages a lodging or health care facility or, generally, provides to another person, under a franchise, license or otherwise, rights to any brand name under which any lodging facility or health care facility is operated.
-We generally may not own more than 10%, as measured by voting power or value, of the securities of a corporation as a taxable REIT subsidiary.
-Overall, no more than 20% of the value of a REIT subsidiary corporation elect to treat such corporation as a taxable REIT subsidiary.
-Securities representing assets may consist of stock or securities of one or more taxable REIT subsidiary as taxable REIT subsidiary unless.
+We generally may not own more than 10%, as measured by voting power or value, of the securities of a corporation that is not a qualified REIT subsidiary unless we and such corporation elect to treat such corporation as a taxable REIT subsidiary.
+Overall, no more than 20% of the value of a REIT sassets may consist of stock or securities of one or more taxable REIT subsidiaries.